 GET THE DETAILS

-The VICIS ZERO1 is the Top-Rated helmet for reducing head injury risk according to Virginia Tech Helmet Ratings.
+The VICIS ZERO1 is the Top-Rated helmet under five pounds for reducing head injury risk according to Virginia Tech Helmet Ratings.

 The Virginia Tech test protocol was developed by observing the location, severity, and frequency of actual impacts in high school and collegiate play.
 Impact velocities are lower than those in NFL/NFLPA testing and the results are intended to be used to determine the best helmets for high school and collegiate play.